georgemulu/wrf_visualization_app/readme.md

 📍 **Note**

 This app is designed for WRF outputs specific to Kenya and includes built-in handling of pressure-level variables and 2D surface values.
-Customize the anomaly logic or styling further as needed.
+Customize the styling as needed.

 📧 **Support**